 - Set the cake to one side, somewhere cool, alternatively refrigerate, to allow the chocolate to set.

-You now have a beautiful Malted Marbled Chocolate Cake to share!
-This cake is perfect for a celebration, family gathering, a houseful of friends as it feeds a lot of people.
-Perfect for feasting, sharing and having fun.
+And now you have a delicious Malted Marbled Chocolate Cake to share!
+Because of its size, this cake is ideal for a celebration, family gathering, a houseful of friends as it feeds a lot of people.
+Most importantly this bake is perfect for feasting, sharing and having fun.

 Serve by slicing the cake in half and then cutting as shown in the photo above.